-The current LAT Committee is Craig Hull (Chair), Anne Anderson, Mary Jo Baretich, Laura Calderwood, Jean Crowder (Ex Officio), Myra Cubos, Joseph Diaz, Ray Downing, Ross Eytcheson, Ron Faas, Diane McPherson, Kitty Wallace, Judith Westerlund, and Judy Wilson.
+The current LAT Committee is Craig Hull (Chair), Anne Anderson, Mary Jo Baretich, Laura Calderwood, Jean Crowder (Ex Officio), Myra Cubos, Joseph Diaz, Ray Downing, Ron Faas, Don Hart, Diane McPherson, Kitty Wallace, Judith Westerlund, and Judy Wilson.
 Esperanza Ross is our adviser.

-The LAT Network system is set up in some areas but is still in the process of being established throughout the State.
+The LAT Network system is well set up in some regions but is still in the process of being established throughout the State.